How To Get Over A Sense Of Entitlement: What Psychology Has To Say

 People with entitlement issues may have high expectations of themselves that can lead to extreme disappointment and psychological distress if they go unmet.
 They are also more likely to have problems maintaining positive relationships with other people.
 They often have difficulty accepting when things don’t go their way because they believe they are being treated unfairly.

-study conducted by Case Western Reserve University and published in Psychological Bulletin found that entitlement issues can cause many different issues within a person’s life.
+A study conducted by Case Western Reserve University and published in Psychological Bulletin found that entitlement issues can cause many different issues within a person’s life.
 Researchers found that people with entitlement issues often get stuck in a cycle: high expectations can result in disappointment, leading to dissatisfaction, anger, or other strong emotions or outbursts, and finally to emotional distress that they have a difficult time moving past.
 This cycle puts people with entitlement issues at an increased risk of being frustrated, unhappy, and disappointed with their lives.

-Ways to overcome a sense of entitlement
+How to get over a sense of entitlement

 Overcoming a sense of entitlement can be a challenging endeavor, but at its most basic it involves only one thing: finding a way to look at things from another perspective.